FPN AskPsy

 Attendance Obligation

-If you do not pass the attendance requirement you cannot pass the exam, the resit or the course.
-If you took the exam or the resit, your exam result will be annulled (deleted).
+If you do not meet the attendance requirement, you will not be able to pass the exam, resit or course.
+If you have passed the exam or resit, your exam result will be cancelled.

 Be on time

-You'll have to be on time to make your attendance count.
-There is no '10-minutes' grace period, that has been removed from the Exam- and Education Regulations.
-An instructor/tutor can deny access to a tutorial, workshop or practical if you aren't on time.
+You must be on time for your attendance to count.
+There is no '10 minute' grace period.
+An instructor/tutor may deny you access to a tutorial, workshop or practical if you are not on time; this applies to all students.

 Remotely joining a tutorial meeting

-A tutorial meeting can be followed online (hybrid) if you are unable to attend on campus, but this online participation will not count as 'having attended' for the attendance requirement.
+In most cases it is possible to follow a tutorial online (hybrid) if you are unable to attend on campus, but this online participation will not count as 'present' for the attendance requirement.
+If you wish to attend online, please contact your tutor well in advance.

 Minimum attendance for tutorial group meetings